Skip to content

 1. Log into the Sierra Client Admin Area (CAA).

-4. Click Create New Page or Add Community Page.
+3. Click Create New Page general settings

-• Use the official development name when available
+• Use the official development name when available.

-• Avoid internal abbreviations
+• Avoid internal abbreviations.

-• Include “New Construction” only if it aligns with search behavior
+• Include “New Construction” only if it aligns with search behavior.

 Example: